Distributional Robustness Bounds Generalization Errors: Main Results

 \subsubsection{Practical Implementations of Distributionally Robust Optimization}

-In practice, the true distribution $\Po$ might be unknown (e.g., in the data-driven setup) and therefore the optimization problems \eqref{eq:dist-robust-opt} and \eqref{eq:one-sided-dist-robust-opt} cannot be explicitly solved.
-However, whenever we have a good estimate, say $\Pb$, of $\Po$, we can alternatively resort to the surrogate distributionally robust optimization counterpart of \eqref{eq:true-opt}.
+In practice, the true distribution $\Po$ might be unknown (e.g., in the data-driven setup), and therefore, the optimization problems \eqref{eq:dist-robust-opt-eps} and \eqref{eq:one-sided-dist-robust-opt-eps} cannot be explicitly solved.
+However, whenever we have a good estimate, e.g., $\Pb$, of $\Po$, we can alternatively resort to the surrogate distributionally robust optimization counterpart of \eqref{eq:true-opt}. \begin{definition}[Surrogate Distributionally Robust Optimization] The distributionally robust counterpart for the model \eqref{eq:true-opt} at the surrogate $\Pb$ is defined as